 Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

-An attempt to turn two tables on the hunter-queens.
+An attempt to turn two tables on the hunter-queens and pull off a hat-trick.
 Fri 08 December 2023

 Innocent near-virgin or homicidal huntress?
 Source: Lady Margaret Beaufort - Wikipedia 1

 The dominant feature of Lady Margaret Beaufort's fabricated biography wasn't her property portfolio or her miraculous motherhood.
-It was the central role she was given in England's Wars of the Roses.
+It was the central role she was given in England's most boring civil wars.

-Those wars - the most boring of England's civil wars - were allegedly fought between 1455 and 1487.
+The Wars of the Roses were allegedly fought between 1455 and 1487.

-Because at the same time, halfway around the world, central Mexico's rulers were fighting their own civil wars:
+Because at the same time, halfway around the world, Central America's rulers were fighting their own civil wars:

 Time to push up the daisies.
 Source: The Truth About Aztec Human Sacrifice